gazamcnulty/pp5-babylon-books/sources.md

   there are also links below to the progressive completion of the Boutique Ado repo, when it was not completed and had different content.

+**Please note**
+- Due to how .md file renders text, some of the code snippets could not be rendered properly in this document.
+They are pasted here in full but they may not all display correcly, please click into the related links in any section for the relevant Boutique Ado repo part